Kocal/vuetify-algolia-places/README.md

 ### Custom highlighting

 You can override the default behavior of highlighted search query hits via a custom function and/or slot.
 When using both, the returned value of your custom highlight function will become the `highlight` prop in the slot.
+Read more about Algolia Places highlight object [here](https://community.algolia.com/places/documentation.html#api-suggestion-value).

 #### Via function